ngxs/store/README.md

 }
 ```

-Its pretty flexible, it doesn't try to push you into a certain
+__NGXS was designed to be flexible, providing a mechanism which__
-way but provides you a mechanism to handle your control flows
+__allows you to handle and customize your own control flow.__
-how you want.

-Now that we have called out to the backend and saved the animal,
+Now that we have successfully sent the animal to our server,
-we need to connect the dots and save the animal to our store.
-Thats
+we're ready to save the animal to our store.
+We'll do that with
-super easy, since its just another mutation that adds our animal
-to the store:
+another mutation:

 ```javascript
 @Store({